7 Ways Allison Made Breastfeeding Work

 With these things in mind, my daughter’s first year was just that – hers.
 I prioritized breastfeeding over sleep training, travel without her, many social events, and convenience. because, for me, it was that important.
 And I look forward to doing it all again soon with Baby #2!

-Breastfeeding is officially recommended for at least the first six months of life, but much of the world breastfeeds well past two years old (in many cultures, as old as six).
-Bottom line: breastmilk is the best thing for your children, provides incredible nutrition and immune system health, and should be done as long as everyone’s happy with the arrangement.
+Breastfeeding is recommended for at least the first six months of life, but much of the world breastfeeds well past two years old (in many cultures, as old as six).
+Breastmilk provides incredible nutrition and immune system health so if you’re able to breastfeed, go for as long as everyone’s happy with the arrangement.

 Quit if your health is suffering.
 Quit if your child naturally weans himself.
 (Learn more about true signs of weaning here.)
 But don’t quit because you feel pressure from other people to do so or – dare I say – convenience.
 Your body is AMAZING, and your milk is doing more for your child’s health than any round of antibiotics or “healthy” formula can hope to.